Charging contacts and inductive charging for vehicles

 Easy integration into your flow management

 In most cases, the ground-mounted inductive charging stations are placed at specific waypoints in the robot’s path.
-The robot/vehicle then stops at that specific location and automatically charges using the charger.
+The robot/vehicle then stops at that specific location and automatically charges using the charger (opportunity charging of batteries).

-What makes wireless charging better to contact charging?
+What makes wireless charging better than contact charging?

 |System||Charge current||Charging detection||Ground clearance||Reliability||Size||Initial cost||Follow-up costs|